-For average driving conditions, brakes should be adjusted for wear whenever the brake pedal pad goes to within 2" of toeboard.
-If car is habitually driven at high speed, however, adjustment should be made when pedal pad goes to within 3" of toeboard.
-This extra travel is necessary because heat generated on high speed stops expands the brake drums, causing the pedal to travel closer to the toeboard.
+For average driving conditions, brakes should be adjusted for wear whenever the brake pedal goes to within 2" of toeboard.
+If a car is habitually driven at high speed, however, adjustment should be made if pedal pad goes to within 3" of toeboard when brakes are cold.
+Heat generated on high speed stops will expand brake drums, permitting pedal pad to travel closer to toeboard.

-Brake shoe linings should not be permitted to wear down until rivet heads contact drums because drums will be scored, necessitating reboring of drums and installation of oversize lining.
-As car mileage approaches the point at which relining may be required, it is advisable to remove a front and rear brake drum so that lining can be inspected for wear, to avoid the possibility of damage to drums.
+Brakes should be promptly adjusted or otherwise corrected whenever the action becomes unduly severe, erratic, or uneven.
+Brake shoe linings should not be permitted to wear down until rivets contact drums because drums will be scored.
+As car mileage approaches the point where relining may be required it is advisable to remove one or more drums for inspection of lining in order to avoid the possibility of damaging brake drums.